 - avocado for serving, optional

 - Add all of the ingredients to a large bowl and mix well.

 - Serve right away topped with avocado or store in the fridge in a sealed container for up to 3 days.

-This recipe was originally published July 12, 2014.
-I updated it September 2019 with new photos and a revamped recipe.
+UPDATE NOTE: This recipe was originally published on July 12, 2014.
+I updated it in September 2019 with new photos and a revamped recipe.
 The original recipe called for BBQ corn on the cob and cauliflower rice, otherwise it was the same.
-I omitted those ingredients to make a quicker, easier salad that works well year round.
+I omitted those ingredients to make a quicker, easier salad that works well year-round.